AustinArrington87/citizenScience/README.md

 These scripts can be utilized for mining and analyzing images of the natural world through citizen science.
 Have fun!

+color/correction:   uses Darksky and pysolar to find context (sun angle + cloud cover) for color normilization of outdoor photos

 SMS

 The sms folder holds a Django web app for processing mms / sms data from Twilio.
 This functionality is used for processing img data sent from the field to our Twilio number.